Exotelis/skydivemanifest/administration/README.md

 [NavigationGenerator](src/components/navigation/NavigationGenerator.vue) component.
 The component requires just a single property `config: Array<NavigationModel>`.
 Please see the definition of the [NavigationModel](src/components/navigation/NavigationModel.ts).
 The only required key of the NavigationModel is `type`.
-You can choose one out of three [NavigationTypes](src/components/navigation/NavigationType.ts).
+You can choose one out of four [NavigationTypes](src/components/navigation/NavigationType.ts).
 Using `Path` will automatically load the route information matching the given path:
 ```
 { path: '/', type: NavigationType.Path }
 ```
-The type `Submenuhandler` will generate a submenu. `Title` can be used to group the menu items, since title is not clickable.
-When using one of those type, you should also provide a title for the menu item:
+The type `Submenuhandler` will generate a submenu. `Title` can be used to group the menu items.
+When using one of those types, you should also provide a title for the menu item:
 ```
 { title: 'Submenutitel',
   type: NavigationType.Submenuhandler,
   children: [
-    { title: 'User stuff', type: NavigationType.Title },
+    { title: 'User stuff',
+      type: NavigationType.Title
+      children: [
         { path: '/userroles', type: NavigationType.Path }
       ]
     }
+  ]
+}
 ```
 As you can see in the example above, a `Submenuhandler` just makes sense with some children defined.

+Note: When using the type `title`, all menu items that should belong to this group, must be placed in the children array of the title object.

+The type `Hidden` must not be defined manually, but will be set when the user doesn't have the required permissions.
+When all menu items of a submenu have    been hidden, the submenu will also be hidden.
+The same goes for the `Title` type, if all children have been hidden the `Title` item will also be hidden.

+Note: If `Submenuhandler` and `Title` elements have an empty `children` array, these elements will be hidden.

 Finally, you can define an icon for each menu item.
 The icon must be the classname of an existing mdi icon:
 ```
 { icon: 'mdi-airplane', path: '/aircrafts', type: NavigationType.Path }
 ```
-By default the property `onlyOneSubmenu` is true.
+By default, the property `onlyOneSubmenu` is true.
 That means that any other open submenu will be closed, when the user opens another one.
 Settings this to false allows the user to open multiple submenus.

 Of course, you don't have to use the `NavigationGenerator` and its config, you could also directly use the